-The Aim of this policy is to;
+The Aim of this policy is to:

-- Ensure that all Trust staff, volunteers including Trustees and Community Councillors, visitors, sessional workers, agency staff and professionals from external agencies, are fully acquainted with the legal framework for safeguarding and child protection. - Provide a framework for academies to develop and implement their safeguarding and child protection procedures in accordance with this policy. - Ensure that there are effective procedures in place to deal with safeguarding and child protection issues which arise. - Assist staff to work safely and responsibly and to monitor their own standards and practices. - To set out responsibilities of various stakeholders - Support the Trust's overall aim to create and maintain a safe learning environment where all children and adults feel safe and valued, know they will be listened to and taken seriously - Through our practices we ensure that all safeguarding concerns are provided with an appropriate response to ensure protection regardless of Age, Gender, Race, Religion or identity. - We are vigilant to the signs of abuse and neglect and follow procedures to ensure that we take all reasonable steps necessary to ensure all of our learners are safe and protected from any harm - The policy applies to all children between the ages of 0-18 whose care and education comes within the remit of this academy.
-(For some special education settings, this age range goes beyond 18). - The academy will ensure that parents have an understanding of the responsibility placed on staff for child protection by setting out its obligations in the academy prospectus.
-The Safeguarding and Child Protection policy is made available to parents on request and published on the academy website.
+- Ensure that all Trust staff, volunteers including Trustees and Community Councillors, visitors, sessional workers, agency staff and professionals from external agencies, are fully acquainted with the legal framework for safeguarding and child protection. - Provide a framework for Academies to develop and implement their safeguarding and child protection procedures in accordance with this policy. - Ensure that there are effective procedures in place to deal with safeguarding and child protection issues which arise. - Assist staff to work safely and responsibly and to monitor their own standards and practices. - To set out responsibilities of various stakeholders. - Support the Trust's overall aim to create and maintain a safe learning environment where all children and adults feel safe and valued, knowing they will be listened to and taken seriously. - Through our practices ensure that all safeguarding concerns are provided with an appropriate response to ensure protection without discrimination based on protected characteristics. - Ensure that we are vigilant to the signs of abuse, neglect and/or exploitation and follow procedures to ensure that we take all reasonable steps necessary to ensure all of our learners are safe and protected from any harm. - That it applies to all children between the ages of 0-18 whose care and education comes within the remit of this academy. - Enusre that families have an understanding of the responsibility placed on staff for child protection by setting out its obligations on the academy website.
+The Safeguarding and Child Protection policy is made available to parents on request and published on the Academy's website.

-Legislation
+2. Legislation